HomeSpan/SomfyPlus/docs/README.md

 #define UP_BUTTON     25
 ```

 You can of course choose your own pins for any button provided you update the definitions accordingly.
+Note that the MY button also performs double-duty as the HomeSpan Control Button (i.e. press and hold the MY button to enter into HomeSpan's Command Mode).

 Finally, SomfyPlus utilizes two LEDs (each with a current-limiting resistor).
 One LED serves as the HomeSpan Status LED and is generally connected to pin 13, which is HomeSpan's default.
 The second serves as a visual indicator of transmissions and should be connected to the RFM_SIGNAL_PIN defined above.